-Kia ora and welcome to our Together newsletter.
+Kia ora and welcome to your newsletter.

-On behalf of The Salvation Army, we would like to thank you for the tireless mahi and invaluable support you give us as we work to help individuals, families, and communities across Aotearoa to fulfil our mission to care for people, transform lives and reform society by God's power.
-No matter your level of contribution, it is a real blessing that makes a real difference in the lives of people throughout the motu.
+On behalf of The Salvation Army, we would like to thank you for the invaluable support you give us as we work to help individuals, families, and communities across Aotearoa.
+Our mission is to care for people, transform lives and reform society by God's power, and no matter your level of contribution, you are partnering with us to make a real difference in your community.

 This is a time of challenge for many Kiwis.
-Costof-living pressures are only increasing-people are paying more for basic essentials like food, electricity, and housing.
+Costof-living pressures are only increasing-people are paying more for basic essentials like food, electricity and housing.
 It's not easy, and these pressures impact people's physical, mental and even spiritual health-it can be difficult to find hope amid so much bad news.

 That's why our mission is more important than ever.
-By helping people, we can offer them hope for a brighter future-a brighter future your support plays an important role in.
+By helping people, we can offer them hope for a brighter future-and your support plays a vital role in this work!

 In this issue, read about Tracey.
 She moved with her three children to a new town after a breakup.
 Bills were piling up, and she was feeling defeated.
 A friend of hers then suggested turning to The Salvation Army.
-She found vital food assistance, and much more thanks to supporters like you, saving her and her children from despair and financial instability.
+She found vital food assistance and much more thanks to supporters like you, saving her and her children from despair and financial instability.

-You can also read about Carrie.
-One of our True Heroes, she became a recurring giver because she truly believes in our mission.
+You can also read about Carrie, one of our True Heroes who became a recurring giver because she truly believes in our mission.
 This has also had a profound impact on her son.